Nonvanishing of products in $v_2$-periodic families at the prime $3$: The height 2 connective image-of- J spectrum

-\begin{remark}[Bigraded homotopy groups of $\j^2_\BP$] The bigraded homotopy groups of $\j^2_\BP$ are also easy to compute from the bigraded homotopy groups of $\nu\tmf$.
-As we will not need a full description, we will not compute them explicitly here. \end{remark}
+\begin{remark}[Bigraded homotopy groups of $\j^2_\BP$ and synthetic Hurewicz image] The bigraded homotopy groups of $\j^2_\BP$ are also easy to compute from the bigraded homotopy groups of $\nu\tmf$ or from the spectral sequence of \Cref{ss1,ss2,ss3,ss4} and the omnibus theorem \cite[Th.3.62]{filtered_van_nigtevecht}.
+As we will not need a full description, we will not compute them explicitly here.
+In the language of \cite{v232families}, one can easily compute the image of the map $\1 \to \j^2_\BP$ on bigraded homotopy groups using \Cref{maintheorem}, resulting in the so-called \emph{synthetic Hurewicz image} of $\j^2$. \end{remark}